Random perturbation of low rank matrices: Improving classical bounds: Introduction

 \section{Introduction}

 The singular value decomposition of a real $m \times n$ matrix $A$ is a factorization of the form $A = U \Sigma V^\mathrm{T}$, where $U$ is a $m \times m$ orthogonal matrix, $\Sigma$ is a $m \times n$ rectangular diagonal matrix with non-negative real numbers on the diagonal, and $V^\mathrm{T}$ is an $n \times n$ orthogonal matrix.
 The diagonal entries of $\Sigma$ are known as the \emph{singular values} of $A$.
 The $m$ columns of $U$ are the \emph{left-singular vectors} of $A$, while the $n$ columns of $V$ are the \emph{right-singular vectors} of $A$.
-If $A$ is symmetric, the singular values are given by the absolute value of the eigenvalues, and the singular vectors are just the eigenvectors of $A$.
+If $A$ is symmetric, the singular values are given by the absolute value of the eigenvalues, and the singular vectors can be expressed in terms of the eigenvectors of $A$.
 Here, and in the sequel, whenever we write \emph{singular vectors}, the reader is free to interpret this as left-singular vectors or right-singular vectors provided the same choice is made throughout the paper.